joshspicer/cosmo-workshop-wargames/README.md

 #### Level 2 -> Level 3

 Level two can be accessed by changing the username to `bandit2`, just like before!
-Be sure to supply the new password we just discovered.
+Be sure to supply the new password we just discovered above.

 ```bash
 bandit2@bandit:~$ ls